JeremyRand/heteronculous/README.md

 ### What's up with the slogan?

-* Fidelius is akin to Whonix.
-It protected the Potters from simple attacks (e.g. Voldemort going looking for them, or a network router detecting your public IP address), but it spectacularly failed to protect them from more esoteric attacks (e.g. Wormtail being a spy, or correlation of identities routed through a pseudonymizing transproxy).
+* [Fidelius](https://www.hp-lexicon.org/magic/fidelius-charm/) is akin to Whonix.
+It protected the Potters from simple attacks (e.g. Voldemort going looking for them, or a network router detecting your public IP address), but it spectacularly failed to protect them from more esoteric attacks (e.g. Pettigrew being a spy, or correlation of identities routed through a pseudonymizing transproxy).
-* Mimblewimble is akin to code patches to fix proxy leaks.
-The Potters didn't think to use it, because they didn't know Wormtail was meeting with Voldemort.
-(Had the Order of the Phoenix used the Homonculous Charm on Wormtail, perhaps they would have figured it out.)
+* [Mimblewimble](https://www.hp-lexicon.org/magic/tongue-tying-curse/) is akin to code patches to fix proxy leaks.
+The Potters didn't think to use it, because they didn't know Pettigrew was meeting with Voldemort.
+(Had the Order of the Phoenix used the Homonculous Charm on Pettigrew, perhaps they would have figured it out.)
 Similarly, you can't patch code that you don't know is leaking; Heteronculous lets you know that your code is leaking so that you can fix it before it leaks your secret location.
 * Coincidentally, Phidelius and Mimblewimble are the names of existing cryptography projects.
 It seems that bad Harry Potter jokes are quite popular among cypherpunks.

 ## Credits